Ratakor/dalloc/README.md

 Notes
 -----
-An error with "Unknown pointer" is either caused by a double free or when freeing a pointer allocated with a function not supported by dalloc.
+An error with "Unknown pointer" can be caused by a double free or when freeing a pointer allocated with a function not supported by dalloc.